psi4/psi4/doc/sphinxman/source/cbs.rst

 When a particular composite method or its functional form is going to be reused often, it is convenient to define an alias to it.
-A convenient place for such Python code to reside is in :source:`psi4/driver/aliases.py` (source location) or ``psi4/lib/psi4/driver/aliases.py`` (installed location).
-No recompilation is necessary after defining an alias.
-Some existing examples are below.
+A convenient place for such Python code to reside is in :source:`psi4/driver/aliases.py` Some existing examples are below.

 .. autofunction:: psi4.driver.aliases.sherrill_gold_standard

 .. autofunction:: psi4.driver.aliases.allen_focal_point

+Additional composite aliases are easy to define by the user.
+Follow models in :src:`psi4/driver/aliases.py` and :srcsample:`cbs-xtpl-nbody` and use the :py:func:`psi4.driver.driver_cbs_helper.register_composite_function` to make user-defined functions known to |PSIfour|.

+.. autofunction:: psi4.driver.driver_cbs_helper.register_composite_function